Self-Consistent Coulomb Interactions from Constrained Dynamical Mean-Field Theory: Computational Details

 \section{Computational Details}

 Here, the eDMFT code is used for all density functional theory (DFT) + embedded dynamical mean-field theory (DFT+eDMFT) computations and cDMFT calculations \cite{eDMFT_JPSJ,eDMFT2010}.
 WIEN2k, which is an all-electron full-potential linearized augmented plane-wave (FP-LAPW) code, is used to perform the cDFT and DFT part of the DFT+eDMFT calculations \cite{WIEN2k}.
 In order to carry out the cDMFT calculations, three configurations of N+1, N and N-1 electrons are prepared by keeping the conduction electrons of $d$ or $f$ of one central transition metal ion (3$d$, 4$d$ and 5$d$) in core states of the corresponding supercell structure as similar to cDFT proposed by Anisimov $et$ $al$ \cite{anisimov1991density}.
 Other remaining transition ions of the supercell are considered as separate quantum impurity problems and solved it using the continuous-time quantum Monte Carlo (CTQMC) method \cite{ctqmc}.
-Here, it is crucial to note that the total energies of each configurations for computing $U$ within cDMFT are estimated by the charge self-consistent eDMFT calculations. \textit{exact} double counting (DC) and density-density type Coulomb interaction used for all the cDMFT calculation along with $\beta$=50 eV \cite{ExactDC}.
+Here, it is crucial to note that the total energies of each configurations for computing $U$ within cDMFT are estimated by the charge self-consistent eDMFT calculations. \textit{exact} double counting (DC) and density-density type Coulomb interaction used for all the cDMFT calculation along with $\beta$=50 eV$^{-1}$ (T=230 K) \cite{ExactDC}.
 Typically, it is found that \textit{nominal} DC gives 3-4\% higher values of computed $U$ than \textit{exact}.
-After obtained the $U$ parameter, we compute standard DFT+eDMFT calculation for conventional unit cell of each materials with full rotionally invariant Coulomb interaction and compare with available experimental photo emission data.
+After obtained the $U$ parameter, we compute standard DFT+eDMFT calculation for conventional unit cell of each materials with full rotionally invariant Coulomb interaction and compare with available experimental photoemission data.
+To obtain the eDMFT computed spectral functions on real axis, analytical continuation is performed using maximum entropy method~\cite{MaxEnt}.
 The detailed information of crystal structures and the number of impurity solvers of all the studied materials are provided in Supplementary Table \ref{tab2}.
 The optimized atomic positions of $\alpha$-V$_2$O$_3$ and $\beta$-V$_2$O$_3$ using eDMFT with cDMFT calculated $U$ are given in Supplementary Table \ref{tab3}